 - California King:72” W x 84” L, fits two adult sleepers.

 Other Factors To Consider

 Looking at the basic mattress size chart is a good place to start.
 However, keep in mind that this size chart is just a guideline.
-Every sleeper is different, so you may do better by going up or down a size.
+Every sleeper is different, for example, factor in how you are choosing your sleep position, so you may do better by going up or down a size.

 Your Personal Sleeping Style

 When picking a mattress, the way you sleep makes a huge difference.
 If you roll around a lot, you’re going to need a lot more space than someone who barely moves all night long.
 For those with a sleeping partner or two, you also need to consider how you interact.
 If you snuggle closely with your partner, you may be fine with a smaller bed.
 Meanwhile, those who want a bit of buffer space when sleeping may need an even larger mattress than normal.